 1. PROM (Programmable Read-Only Memory)

 This type of ROM can be programmed just once.
 Mostly, the manufacturers program them once they finish making this ROM.
 In simple words, whatever you want to write in it, you get one chance.
 Once written, the data can only be read from the PROM and can’t be erased or rewritten.
 The fusible links that make up the memory cells in the PROM can be burnt just once.
 It creates a permanent connection or no connection.
-Each cell, whether required to store 0 or 1 is written just once and that’s it.
+Each cell, whether required to store 0 or 1 is written just once, and that’s it.

 2. EPROM (Erasable Programmable ROM)

 This was the earliest variation of the PROM to make it programmable.
 For this, the manufacturers installed quartz windows on the chip that allowed the UV light to erase the trapped charge in the FGMOS.
 Once the existing data is erased, the chip can be reprogrammed as a new one with the electric signals.
 The writing process of the EPROM used the hot-carrier injection method.
-Although, the EPROM was widely accepted over the PROM in the past, but in these days, it is almost replaced by the EEPROM.
+Although the EPROM was widely accepted over the PROM in the past, these days, it is almost replaced by the EEPROM.

 3. EEPROM (Electrically Erasable Programmable ROM)

-In EEPROM, selective memory cells can be erased and rewritten which helps it become more versatile.
+In EEPROM, selective memory cells can be erased and rewritten, which helps it become more versatile.
 To read the data, a lower voltage is applied to the control gate.
 Depending on the state of the floating gate (charged or discharged), the cell will either conduct (indicating a “1”) or not conduct (indicating a “0”).

 Because of these benefits of the EEPROM, it is widely utilized in applications where frequent data re-programming is required.
 EEPROM is the most used ROM technology in computers, printers, embedded systems, smartphones, and many other places.